developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Disable Status Bar Pull-down
 Controls whether the Android Status Bar can be pulled down to reveal controls and notifications.
 The Status Bar Pull-down is enabled by default.
-If this tag is omitted, contains a value of 0 or is left blank, the Status Bar Pull-down will be enabled.
+If this tag is omitted, contains a value of 0 or is left blank, the Status Bar Pull-down is enabled.
 To disable, enter a value of 1.

 **Note: The Status Bar Pull-down cannot be controlled through EHS on devices running Android L, M or N** (the feature appears "grayed out" in the Admin-Mode Preferences panel in those devices).
 To contol the Status Bar Pull-down (also known as the "Notification Pulldown"), use the [UI Manager](/mx/uimgr) through Zebra EMDK or StageNow tools.